desertedman/Notes/school/CSC615/GPIO Condensed.md

 - Single SS pin -> SS wire split in parallel to each slave (called _daisy chaining_)
   - All other pins connected via _daisy chaining_

-### How SPI Works MOSI and MISO

-- Data sent serially
-- Master -> Slave via MOSI
-  - MSB sent first
-- Slave -> Master via MISO
-  LSB sent first
-- Data is sent to and from master and slave in reverse order, so data is formatted the same on both ends

 ### SPI Data Transmission

 1. Master outputs clock signal